s4m520/Face-and-Object-Detection/README.md

 ```
 Press '**q**' to quit
 - **Results:**
-  - Detects 80 different object classes (listed in the `coco.names` file) using your webcam.
+  - Detects 80 different object classes (trained on the COCO dataset) using your webcam.
   - Draws green rectangles around detected objects with labels and confidence scores.